zeckdude/code-references/typescript/functions.md

 }

 let storedFunction: (val1: number, val2: number) => number;
-// storedFunction = sayHello; // results in an error as the variable expects its value to be a function with two number arguments and a return type of a number storedFunction = multiply;
+// storedFunction = sayHello; // results in an error as the variable expects its value to be a function with two number arguments and a return type of a number.
+Note: the argument names (val1 and val2 in the example) don't matter. storedFunction = multiply;
 ```